Ohio Health, Patient Family Advisory Committee

 Past Board Member

-Formerly special assistant to the Chief of Staff of Ohio Governor George V. Voinovich and executive assistant to the Chief of Staff at the Ohio Department of Transportation, Heidi has extensive experience working within the state and local government framework to utilize developed networks and experience to assist clients achieve their specific outreach goals.
-With more than two and a half decades of work within and across the public, non-profit and private sectors, Heidi provides organizational planning and project management services to clients, primarily in health information management, workers' compensation, transportation, and energy.
-Heidi has led initiatives and produced advocacy products for state and national groups; a skilled project organizer with experience in project development, marketing and events management, Heidi seamlessly handles the needs of clients from idea conception through project execution.
-From targeted efforts such as research and data collection, perception and consensus development, relationships development, and advocacy issues management to larger-scale public outreach projects including events, logistics and registration management of continuing education seminars, trade shows, business meetings, and special events of various sizes and venues -- Heidi works to provide quality, comprehensive, tailored services that capitalize on the client's opportunity to improve issue or brand awareness, tap new or underutilized revenue streams, develop attendance and buy-in, and other targeted outcomes -- often as part of the company's larger business advocacy or development strategy.
+Former special assistant to the Chief of Staff of Ohio Governor George V. Voinovich and executive assistant to the Chief of Staff at the Ohio Department of Transportation, Heidi has more than two and a half decades of experience working within and across the public, non-profit and private sectors.
+Heidi provides organizational planning and project management services to clients primarily in health information management, workers' compensation, transportation, and energy.
+A project organizer with proven results in project development, marketing and events management, Heidi has led initiatives and produced advocacy products for state and national groups, seamlessly handling the needs of clients from idea conception through project execution.
+From targeted efforts such as research and data collection, perception and consensus development and advocacy issues management to larger-scale public outreach projects including events, logistics and registration management of continuing education seminars, trade shows, business meetings, and special events of various sizes and venues, Heidi provides quality, comprehensive, tailored services that capitalize on the client's opportunity to improve issue and brand awareness, tap new or underutilized revenue streams, develop attendance and buy-in, and other targeted outcomes -- often as part of the company's larger business advocacy or development strategy.

-Heidi has traveled extensively through Asia and has lived in Taipei and Taichung, Taiwan, Hong Kong, Kobe, Japan, and Beijing, China where she worked at the International School serving the diplomatic and international business communities.
+From a military family that served in a diplomatic capacity, Heidi spent her formative years in Asia including Taipei and Taichung, Taiwan; Hong Kong; Kobe, Japan; and Beijing, China where she worked at the International School serving the diplomatic and international business communities.
 Heidi is a graduate of The Ohio State University, a member of the Daughters of the American Revolution and has served on several education boards.
 Heidi lives on the eastside with her husband and business partner, Jim, and their two children.